 Evans goes for time and states 3-9 months for their silver service and 12 - 18 months for the Gold.
 Halfords recommends at least once a year, and they do a free bike check to ensure it is safe before assessing the service you need.
 Your local bike shop can advise you on your requirements, taking into account the factors highlighted above.

 Having a regularly maintained bicycle is important to help prevent accidents and improve rider safety.
+To help you remember to get your service done, you can align an annual service with your bicycle insurance renewal.

 Average Cost of a Bicycle Service